Flying-Toast/sibr/architecture/gamestate.md

 ### `Nickname`

-An entity with a nickname (e.g. for players).
+A component that gives a nickname to it's parent entity (e.g. for players).

 <!-- The code here is actually JSON, but javascript highlighting displays better -->
 ```JavaScript